00sapo/OpenEWLD/README.md

 Each entry describes a work from a musical point of view.

 -   _id_: the id of the work
--   _metric_: metric signature as stated in the original score
+-   _metric_: metric signature as stated in the original score **N.B.
+This is affected by a bug, sometime 4/4 could appear but it could be wrong, see [what should be added](#what-should-be-added)**
 -   _tonality_: the tonality as detected by _krumhansl-schmuckler_ algorithm (to avoid erroneous notation given by wikifonia users).
 If the certainty computed by [music21] is not enough high (namely >= 0.9), the one provided in the score is used.
-This prevents by erroneouses key signatures provided by Wikifonia users.
+This prevents by erroneouses key signatures provided by Wikifonia users. **N.B. a bug in saving score made key detection unuseful, see [what should be added](#what-should-be-added) **
 -   _incipit_type_: a string, it can be 'anacrusi', 'acefalo' o 'tetico'
 -   _has_triplets_: a boolean that is true if there are triplets
 -   _features_path_: path to the csv file containing features computed by music21.
 Each row is a different feature.
 You can find a feature given its index, e.g.: